They call out your name and you are the next one to walk into a room where a panel is interviewing candidates for your most coveted job.

 Is this one of your most recent nightmares?
 Do not worry, you’re not alone.

-An interview is nerve-wrecking for almost everybody.
+An interview is nerve-wracking for almost everybody.
 The job interview is often the final stage in the recruitment process, where you either make it or break it.
 You only get one shot at the interview process.

 Unlike your resume, which you can edit and re-edit, a single interview is all you have to create a good impression on your recruiters.